DONA-club/flow/README.md

-# DONA.club — Circular Calendar Platform
+# DONA.club — Visualiser

-> **A white-label temporal intelligence platform that reimagines how humans interact with time, events, and personal rhythms.**
+> **A temporal consciousness interface that transforms how humans perceive and navigate their relationship with time.**

 [🇫🇷 Version française](#version-française) | [🇬🇧 English version](#english-version)